AJ Styles: Feud with John Cena (2016–2017)

-On the following episode of Raw, Styles won a fatal four-way match to become the number one contender for Roman Reigns' WWE World Heavyweight Championship.
-In the weeks that followed, Styles reunited with former Bullet Club stablemates Luke Gallows and Karl Anderson (now known as The Club) and an alliance, which Styles initially denied, was teased.
+On the following episode of Raw, Styles defeated Jericho, Kevin Owens, and Cesaro in a fatal four-way match to become the number one contender for Roman Reigns' WWE World Heavyweight Championship.
+In the weeks that followed, Styles reunited with former Bullet Club stablemates Luke Gallows and Karl Anderson (now known as The Club), and an alliance was teased, which Styles initially declined.
 At Payback on May 1, Reigns eventually defeated Styles by pinfall after the match was restarted twice (with Styles first winning by countout and then by disqualification), despite Gallows and Anderson's interference.
-Styles received a rematch against Reigns for the championship at Extreme Rules on May 22 in an Extreme Rules match, but was unsuccessful due to interference from both Gallows and Anderson and The Usos (Jey and Jimmy Uso).
-The following night on Raw, Styles failed to qualify for the Money in the Bank ladder match at Money in the Bank against Kevin Owens.
-On the May 30 episode of Raw, he welcomed back a returning John Cena, only to attack Cena with help from Gallows and Anderson, turning heel in the process.
+He received a rematch against Reigns at Extreme Rules on May 22 in an Extreme Rules match, but was unsuccessful in winning the championship due to interference from both Gallows and Anderson and The Usos (Jey and Jimmy Uso).

+On the May 30 episode of Raw, Styles welcomed back a returning John Cena, only to attack Cena with help from Gallows and Anderson, turning heel in the process.
 This set up a match between Styles and Cena at Money in the Bank on June 19, which Styles won after interference from The Club.
-At Battleground on July 24, The Club lost to Cena and Enzo Amore and Big Cass in a six-man tag team match after Cena pinned Styles.
-During the 2016 WWE draft, Styles was drafted to the SmackDown brand in the first round of picks, being the brand's second pick overall, while Gallows and Anderson were drafted to the Raw brand, splitting up The Club.
-Styles faced Cena once more at SummerSlam on August 21, which Styles won again.
+At Battleground on July 24, The Club were defeated by Cena and Enzo Amore and Big Cass in a six-man tag team match after Cena pinned Styles.
+During the 2016 WWE Draft, Styles was drafted to the SmackDown brand in the first round of picks, being the brand's second pick overall, while Gallows and Anderson were drafted to the Raw brand, splitting up The Club.
+He faced Cena once more at the SummerSlam pay-per-view on August 21, where he was victorious.
 After his victory over Cena, Styles claimed himself to be the "new face of WWE" and "the Face That Runs the Place".